AyushPaul/Server-Client-Demo/README.md

 # Server-Client-Demo
-A repository for a simple Server and Single Client TCP Communication.
+A repository for a simple Server and Single src.Client TCP Communication in Java using Sockets.